redpandamonium/bevy_more_shapes/README.md

 # bevy_more_shapes
 More shapes for the bevy game engine.
 This plugin adds more procedural geometry shapes for bevy.
 It works exactly like the default bevy shapes.
+It is compatible with versions 0.6 of bevy.

 To run the example showcasing all the available shapes, run `cargo run --example gallery`.